Posts

 Image

-When two people get married, they usually feel like they know each other pretty well.
+When two people get married, they--at least, ideally--feel they know each other pretty well.
 Their likes and dislikes.
 What makes them laugh, and the things that make them sad or upset.
 Their habits and eccentricities.
 But how well do we ever really know another person?
 There’s always something we’re holding back... something embarrassing, that we’re ashamed of, or that we simply know our partner wouldn’t be cool with.
 That’s normal.
-The thing is, there are little, unimportant secrets... and then, there are deep, dark, hidden things that have the power to change everything we think we knew.
+The thing is, there are little, unimportant secrets... and then, there are deep, dark, hidden things that have the power to change everything we thought we knew.
 Kimberly Belle delivers a tempting souffle of the latter variety, in The Paris Widow .
 From the moment Stella and Adam had their meet-cute, it seemed they were meant to be together.
-A quiet, calm guy—who nerded out over the cool old architectural interior treatments he found and sold to his wealthy ...
+A quiet, calm guy—who nerded out over the cool old architectural interior treatments he found and sold to his...

 Image

 Bonjour!
 (Passport stamp from Charles de Gaulle) I’ve been back home from my first ever trip to Paris for a few days, but already, a little part of me wonders if it was all just a dream.
-Was I really there?
-Did I see those places, do those things, eat those foods? [ To be fair, the brutal head cold that sunk its viral little claws into me whilst across the Big Pond is probably to blame for any brain fog.. .]
+Was I really, truly there?
+Did I see those historic places, see those works of art, eat those foods? [ To be fair, the brutal head cold that sunk its viral little claws into me whilst across the Big Pond is probably to blame for any brain fog.. .]
 Anyway, my photos (and American Express card) prove that I really, truly was there, and I have thoughts...
-I'll always equate Paris with the color beige. [ Yeah, I know, that sounds bad. 😅 Stay with me, here!]
-It’s a city full of tall, old, beige buildings... a great many of which are decorated with beautiful wrought-iron balconies, and brightened with greenery and flowers.
-So in this case, “beige” isn’t bad (bland, boring); rather, it’s a pale, neutral background that the color...
+(Notre Dame- refurbs in progress) First, Paris is a city of beige. [ Yes, I know, that doesn't sound great. 😅 Stay with me, here!]
+It’s a city full of tall, old, beige buildings... a great many of which are decorated with beautiful wrought-iron balconies (some merely decorative, others usable) or stained glass, and often jazzed up with greenery and flowers.
+So in...